mattbodd/RustTutorials/notes.md

 |128-bit | `i128` |  `u128`  |
 |  arch  | `isize`|  `usize` |

 Signed numbers are stored using two's complement representation.
 Each signed variant can store numbers from **-(2^(n-1))** to **2^(n-1)**  where *n* is the number of bits that a variant uses.
-In Rust, all number literals except the byte literal allow a visual seperator such as `1_000`
+In Rust, all number literals except the byte literal allow a visual separator such as `1_000`
 Rust is able to handle overflow in production and will perform two's complement wrapping to mod the number by its corresponding intended size.
 In development, this wrapping will not occur and signal an error instead.

-Rust also has two primatives for floating points as well.
+Rust also has two primitives for floating points as well.
 Rust supports `f32` and `f64` where the default is `f64` as on most CPU's there is not much difference speed wise between the two types of floats.

-The character primative in Rust also supports more than just ASCII.
+The character primitive in Rust also supports more than just ASCII.
 You can represent accented letters, Chinese, Japanese and Korean characters, emojis and zero-width spaces.

 ##### Compound Types
 *Compound Types* can group multiple values into one type.
 Rust has two primative compount types: **tuples** and **arrays**.